PRL-PRG/scala-implicits-analysis/README.md

 - `metadata-status.csv`  - result of metadata extraction
 - `projects-github-info.csv` - full project names and number of stars fetched from github
 - `projects.txt` - final list of projects on which the extraction will be attempted
-- `repo-build-system.csv` - guessed build system per project and in case of SBT its version
 - `repo-metadata.csv` - repository metadata
 - `report.html` - a status report
 - `repo-sloc.csv` - SLOC of each project